Yoakshat/UWRegistrationBot/README.md

 This will then give you your SLN codes.

-Next, comment out the the plan code.
-Inside Main uncomment the code below it and replace the SLN codes with the ones the program gave you.
+Next, comment out the plan code, and uncomment the code below it.
+Replace the SLN codes with the ones the program gave you.

 Run this on the-day of registration and uncomment the line inside Main.action.
 You'll have to login yourself, because of two-factor authentication, but after that, this will help keep the page alive in the night.
-This time should be just a little bit before your registration is.
+Schedule this time to be ~2-3 minutes before your registration is.
 ```
 help.keepPageActive(driver, "05:57");
 ```